pond/dnd/party_gnog/campaign_2/journals/Gnog: Part 2.x - Finalé.md

 The question of losses comes up.

-Cormir: Istabel says, lost 1/4 of their forces, heavily in the Shining Comapny (> 1/3).
+Cormyr: Isteval says, lost 1/4 of their forces, heavily in the Shining Company (> 1/3).
-Daggerford: Istabel also describes this: rebuilding continues with docks nearly restored, but they lost an awful 1/2 of their people (!).
+Daggerford: Isteval also describes this: rebuilding continues with docks nearly restored, but they lost an awful 1/2 of their people (!).
 Dwarves: lost 1/2 of the war machines, around 1/5 of the troops, others beaten up but healing and expected to recover.
 Elves: 150 elves fell, including *everyone* in the temple, 1/5 of their overall forces also.
 Neverember: His mercenaries: About 10%